A functional limit theorem for dependent sequences with infinite variance stable limits: Examples

-where $(a_{n})_n$ is a positive real sequence such that $n \Pr(|X_{0}|>a_{n}) \to 1$ as $n \to \infty$.
+where $(a_{n})_n$ is a positive real sequence such that $n \Pr(|X_{0}|>a_{n}) \to1$ as $n \to\infty$.
 Condition $D'$ implies

-for all positive integer $i$, that is, the variables $|X_0|$ and $|X_i|$ are asymptotically independent.
-As a consequence, the series $(X_n)_n$ is regularly varying and its tail process is the same as that for an i.i.d.\ sequence, that is, $Y_n = 0$ for $n \ne 0$ and $Y_0$ is as described in Subsection~\ref{SS:statpoint:tail}.
+for all positive integer $i$; that is, the variables $|X_0|$ and $|X_i|$ are asymptotically independent.
+As a consequence, the series $(X_n)_n$ is regularly varying and its tail process is the same as that for an i.i.d. sequence; that is, $Y_n = 0$ for $n \ne0$, and $Y_0$ is as described in Section~\ref{SSstatpointtail}.
 It is trivially satisfied that no two values of $(Y_{n})_n$ are of the opposite sign.

-Since the sequence $(X_{n})$ is strongly mixing, Condition~\ref{c:mixcond} is verified.
-Condition~\ref{c:anticluster} follows from condition $D'$, for the latter implies
+Since the sequence $(X_{n})$ is strongly mixing, Condition~\ref{cmixcond} is verified.
+The finite mean cluster size Condition~\ref{cfinite-mean-cluster-size} follows from condition $D'$, for the latter implies

-for any positive integer sequence $(r_{n})_n$ such that $r_{n} \to \infty$ and $r_{n} / n \to 0$ as $n \to \infty$.
+for any positive integer sequence $(r_{n})_n$ such that $r_{n} \to \infty$ and $r_{n} / n \to0$ as \mbox{$n \to\infty$}.

-If we additionally assume that the sequence $(X_{n})$ satisfies Condition~\ref{c:step6cond} in case $\alpha \in [1,2)$, then by Theorem~\ref{t:2} the sequence of partial sum stochastic processes $V_{n}(\,\cdot\,)$ converges in $D[0,1]$ with the $M_{1}$ topology to an $\alpha$--stable L\'{e}vy process $V(\,\cdot\,)$ with characteristic triple $(0, \mu, 0)$ with $\mu$ as in \eqref{E:mu}, just as in the i.i.d.\ case.
-It can be shown that the above convergence holds also in the $J_{1}$ topology, see Krizmani\'{c}~\cite{Kr10}.
+If we additionally assume that the sequence $(X_{n})$ satisfies the vanishing small values Condition~\ref{cstep6cond} in case $\alpha \in[1,2)$, then by Theorem~\ref{t2} the sequence of partial sum stochastic processes $V_{n}( \cdot )$ converges in $D[0,1]$ with the $M_{1}$ topology to an $\alpha$-stable L\'{e}vy process $V( \cdot )$ with characteristic triple $(0, \mu, 0)$ with $\mu$ as in \eqref{Emu}, just as in the i.i.d. case.
+It can be shown that the above convergence holds also in the $J_{1}$ topology (see Krizmani\'{c}~\cite{Kr10}).

-Condition~\ref{c:step6cond} applies for instance if the series $(X_{n})_n$ is a function of a Gaussian causal ARMA process, i.e.\ $X_{n} = f(A_{n})$, for some Borel function $f : \mathbb{R} \to \mathbb{R}$ and some Gaussian causal ARMA process $(A_{n})_n$.
-From the results in Brockwell and Davis~\cite{BrDa91} and Pham and Tran~\cite{PhTr85} (see also Davis and Mikosch~\cite{DaMi09}) it follows that the sequence $(A_{n})_n$ satisfies the strong mixing condition with geometric rate.
-In this particular case this implies that the sequence $(A_{n})_n$ satisfies the $\rho$-mixing condition with geometric rate (see Kolmogorov and Rozanov \cite[Theorem~2]{KoRo60}), a property which transfers immediately to the series $(X_{n})_n$.
-Hence by Proposition~\ref{p:rhomix}, Condition~\ref{c:step6cond} holds. \end{ex}
+Condition~\ref{cstep6cond} applies, for instance, if the series $(X_{n})_n$ is a function of a~Gaussian causal ARMA process, that is, $X_{n} = f(A_{n})$, for some Borel function $f \dvtx \mathbb{R} \to \mathbb{R}$ and some Gaussian causal ARMA process $(A_{n})_n$.
+From the results in Brockwell and Davis~\cite{BrDa91} and Pham and Tran~\cite{PhTr85} (see also Davis and Mikosch~\cite{DaMi09}) it\vadjust{\goodbreak} follows that the sequence $(A_{n})_n$ satisfies the strong mixing condition with geometric rate.
+In this particular case this implies that the sequence $(A_{n})_n$ satisfies the $\rho$-mixing condition with geometric rate (see Kolmogorov and Rozanov \cite{KoRo60}, Theorem 2), a property which transfers immediately to the series $(X_{n})_n$.
+Hence by Tyran-Kami{\'n}ska~\cite{TK10SPA}, Lemma 4.8, the vanishing small values Condition~\ref{cstep6cond} holds. \end{ex}